pclarytx10/cryptovision/README.md

 - [X] Add a Coin from CoinGecko API
   - [X] Search CoinGecko API for Coin
   - [X] Display Currency Name, Symbol, CoinGeck ID
 - [X] Admin View
   - [X] Ability to add, edit, and delete coins
   - [X] Ability to add, edit, and delete user coins
   - [X] Ability to add, edit, and delete holding items
+  - [X] Ability to add, edit, and delete recommendations
+  - [X] Ability to add, edit, and delete notes

 ### Future Enhancements:
 - [ ] Scheduled API query to CoinGecko for Updates